Fiston-pro/AWS-summary/README.md

 A NAT Gateway is an AWS service that allows a private subnet to have access to the Internet, but prevents the Internet from initiating a connection directly to the instances.

-Amazon Redshift is a relational database management system
+Amazon Redshift is a relational database management system.

 AWS Direct Connect is a network service that connects your onpremise data center directly to aws